jaeg/hats-worker/README.md

   - returns null or error if there is one

-#### Wart
+#### worker
-- wart.Name
+- worker.Name
   - returns string
-- wart.Cluster
+- worker.Cluster
   - returns string
-- wart.ShuttingDown - It is suggested that if you have code that loops you also check this to make sure the code end cleanly.
+- worker.ShuttingDown - It is suggested that if you have code that loops you also check this to make sure the code end cleanly.
   - returns bool

 #### Thread